Former Soviet Union

 The cost for each participant is 120$ for the entire program.

-Participants will be required to cover their own insurance, visa expenses, and transport to and from airports in home country and seminar countries.
+Participants will be required to cover their own insurance, visa expenses, and transport to and from airports in home country.